-Since covering recruiting I’ve seen some high point totals, but Rozier’s effort was the best I’ve seen.
-Prior to Saturday night the highest point total I had witnessed was Cameron Justice’s 62-point game this past December.
+Since covering recruiting I've seen some high point totals, but Rozier's effort was the best I've seen.
+Prior to Saturday night the highest point total I had witnessed was Cameron Justice going for 62 points in a game this past December.

 Rozier is due a significant bump when we release our new 2013 player rankings this week.